Trel725/NumPhysChem/src/chapter_1.md

 Currently the physical chemistry is frequently taught in a classical way, meaning that simplified mathematical models are used to allow analytical solutions for given problems.
-Despite being a brilliant tool to demonstrate the power of mathematical analysis (which is usually taught at the same time or a semester before physical chemistry) it suffers from incompleteness.
+Despite being a brilliant tool to demonstrate the power of calculus (which is usually taught at the same time or a semester before physical chemistry) it suffers from incompleteness.
 Truly, the world we are living in can not be efficiently described by models like an ideal gas, which are still of great interest for pedagogical purposes.
-On the other hand, more complex models, even though more successful in nature behavior prediction, con not be solved analytically and rely on numerical methods for finding answers.
+On the other hand, more complex models, even though more successful in nature behavior prediction, can not be solved analytically and rely on numerical methods for finding answers.

-Author has been deeply disappointed by the fearful attitude to computers from both students and tutors which takes place in the physical chemistry classes.
-Even in the rare cases when numerical methods were actually applied to chemical problems, they were limited either to proprietary software which is too expensive and thus unavailable for the majority of students or to custom automated routines which hide the methods and "magically" give answers.
+Author has been deeply disappointed by the fearful attitude to computers of both students and tutors which takes place in the physical chemistry classes.
+Even in the rare cases when numerical methods were actually applied to chemical problems, they were limited either to proprietary software which is too expensive and thus unavailable for the majority of students or to custom automated routines which hide the solving methods and "magically" give answers.
-Another extreme is teaching students to solve problems in the MS Excel which is, again, may be unavailable due to its proprietary nature and is extremely inefficient for solving any serious problems.
+Another extreme is teaching students to solve problems in the MS Excel which is, again, may be unavailable due to its proprietary nature and is extremely inefficient for solving any advanced problems.

-All of these have inspired the author to prepare a small set of materials that could be helpful to anyone, studying physical chemistry.
+These issues have inspired the author to prepare a small set of materials that could be helpful to anyone, studying physical chemistry.
 The [Python](https://www.python.org/) programming language will be used here.
 It was selected because of its simplicity, stability,